 Other free security plugins are available for WordPress.
 A particularly good one is iThemes Security this holds a wealth of security features and tweaks.
 Another useful free security plugin is WordFence for its Firewall capabilities.

 This will ensure that traffic to and from your website is encrypted.
 Google also sees the SSL certificate as a ranking factor as well.
-Follow this link to read a blog post and find out how to get a free green padlock for your WordPress website.
+Follow this link to read a blog post and find out how to get a free green padlock for WordPress websites.

 Not so much a security measure, more of a disaster recovery technique, be sure to have a good backup of the files and databases from your website.
 Keep the backup in a location separate to your web hosting, just in case that goes down.

 8. Tidy Up!

 An often overlooked and simple method to help keep your WordPress website secure is to keep the back-end tidy, uninstall unused plugins and removed expired users.

 - Change the default WordPress login URL everyone knows ‘wp-admin’

 - Change the WordPress database prefix from the default ‘wp’

 - Use a different username to your publicly displayed name

 Do I Really Need This?